Tag Archive for: Medicine

 To provide all medical students with a structured training program that is standardized before they begin their clinical rotations in surgical or emergency departments.

-Raise awareness that effective teamwork is a key factor in success
+• Raise awareness that harmonious teamwork is a key to success

 With objective information.

-Introduce students to the methodology of innovation through project-based learning at an early stage
+• Introduce students to the "project-based" approach to innovation at a very early stage

 A project supported by MUSE